 However, if you're riding without access to a winch system, we suggest storing some heavy duty straps onboard your ATV to have available for when you can flag down a fellow rider to help you out.

-Think about having heavy duty straps like having jumper cables for your car.
+Think about having heavy-duty tow straps like having jumper cables for your car.
 Who hasn't had to flag down another driver at some point in their life to jump-start a car when their car battery left them stranded?
 The same applies to the straps, and it's wise to always have them handy during unexpected emergencies.